WillBurland/OpenCL-Ray-Tracer/README.md

 | CPU (Legacy) | ~122s  |
 | GPU (OpenCL) | ~0.38s |

-This equates to an approximate speed up of 320x for my hardware between the two variations of the program
+This equates to an approximate speed up of 320x for my hardware between the two variations of the program, although realistically, the test is not a fair comparison as the CPU version was single threaded, as by the time I was thinking about moving to a multi-threaded CPU version, I had already started the conversion to OpenCL, so I decided to continue with that instead.

 ### Output image